 The Flow chart is handy and concise, but it isn’t the only place to find information about the behavior of your users.
 In fact, it pays to look elsewhere—check out the “Overview” section of the Behavior tab, and I’ll show you what I mean.

-Here, you’ll find some key information about the general behavior on your site, including the average time a user spends on a page, the collective bounce rate of all your pages, and the most popular pages of your site overall.
+Here, you’ll find some key information about the general behavior on your site, including the average time a user spends on a page, the collective bounce rate of all your web pages, and the most popular pages of your site search overall.
 Click on “view full report” in the bottom right-hand corner of this chart, and you’ll be able to view metrics like these for each of your pages individually—for example, you’ll be able to calculate the average time a user spends reading a specific article on your blog or discover the bounce rate of your individual product pages.

 As usual with Google Analytics, there are many ways to modify this information.
 For starters, you can use the audience segmentation trick mentioned in the preceding section to closely examine one portion of your overall audience.

 This is the most important piece of this section of the guide.
-Now that you know how to read the chart and peripheral information, it’s time to draw the key revelations that will allow you to improve your site’s design, content, and functions.
+Now that you know how to read the chart and peripheral information, it’s time to draw the key revelations that will allow you to improve your site’s design, site content, and functions.

 With the core user behavior out of the way, let’s take a look at one final element of user behavior.